ji-zai/personal-site/content/essays/feedback.md

 You're incredibly deluded as well!
 But we're both certainly deluded in different ways; this is the beauty of nature: nothing is equal.
 You'll be able to sniff out some of my delusions in ways that I can't because you might not share that exact delusion, or may not share it to the same degree.
 Our differences will help you push me to be less deluded.

 This is why I'd greatly appreciate your feedback on my essays.
-Your feedback is essential to help me seek truth effectively.
-In fact, I can't do it without your help.
+I can't think well without your help.

 For writing motivated in this way, I believe there is a great way to give feedback, and I ask that you try to give me great feedback.